-For the past 3 years, 95% of my income has come from online courses.
+For the past few years, the majority of my income has come from online courses.

 They are literally the perfect product.